The Best Low-Carb Pumpkin Spice Muffins (Dairy-Free)

-I wouldn’t wonder if these muffins are the best ever low-carb pumpkin spice muffins you’ve tasted.
+I wouldn’t wonder if these muffins are the best ever low-carb pumpkin muffins you’ve tasted.
 And definitely the simplest and easiest to make!
 They are soft, moist and incredibly yummy.

 I’ve developed, tested and fine-tuned this recipe until perfection.
 I have gone to great pains (well, honestly it was all fun…) to develop this recipe and find the best ingredients and the best ratios so that you can just grab the stuff, mix everything together and bake some amazingly delicious muffins!

-Low-Carb, So Simple! proudly presents: The Best Low-Carb Pumpkin Spice Muffins!
+Low-Carb, So Simple proudly presents: The Best Low-Carb Pumpkin Spice Muffins!

 Tips for making the Best Low-Carb Pumpkin Spice Muffins